thorwhalen/essays/ai_horizons.md

 ## Self-organizing code

+"_(A programmer...) has to be able to think in terms of conceptual hierarchies that are much deeper than a single mind ever needed to face before._" -- Edsger Dijkstra (1988 - computer scientist)

 It's about writing components in such a way that the structure (think DAG) of the program itself can be inferred by the (unordered) set of components itself, with minimized "further questions" to dispel ambiguity.
 Totally and absolutely possible: You have types, names, tests, and as a last resort, the user, to help reduce any ambiguities.

 By projecting language constructs to a common space — for instance, by wrapping their interfaces to a universal one — we make it easier for various components to be connected into a computational structure.